jeffstephens/tumblr-welcome-page/README.md

-# tumblr-welcome-page
+# Tumblr Welcome Page
-A code snippet to install in your Tumblr theme which will redirect users once per session to a landing page of your choice.
+This JS snippet should be installed in your Tumblr theme.
+Customize the redirect URL (`URL_TO_REDIRECT_TO`) at the top.
+Every new browser session, this will redirect users from your homepage to the URL you specify here.